devharnold/walletjava/README.md

 # **EARLWALL**
 **Proposed agenda**

 This project is focused on building a platform that supports P2P payments, wallet management, and Ethereum integration.
-The backend uses PostgreSQL for database management, ensuring scalability, security, and performance.
+The backend is based on Java SpringBoot to create the micro-service architechturee and  PostgreSQL for database management, ensuring scalability, security, and performance.

 ---

+### How to start project development ###
+I am using VsCode cause that's the IDE i have setup for my development already

+On VsCode, make sure that the **Spring Boot Extension Pack** is already installed.
+Afterwards, press `ctrl + shift + P` and do the following:

 ## **Common User Credentials for Signup**

 Here’s a list of essential credentials needed for a user to sign up:
+>
 1. **Full Name**
     - **Purpose**: For personal identification and to personalize the user experience.